 I write about all aspects of art and the art world – from artists, museums, galleries, and the market to museum issues, art history, conservation, and art law.
 Writing about art has allowed me to tackle virtually any subject I've wanted to, from politics and technology to military history and contemporary culture.
 It is the perfect beat for anyone who wants to be a generalist in specialist's clothing.

-You can find my work in The New Yorker, WSJ., T, The New York Times, and 1stdibs, among others.
+You can find my work in The New Yorker, Town & Country, WSJ., TThe New York Times, Smithsonian, and 1stdibs, among others.
 I have also written for Slate, The Atlantic, Abu Dhabi's National, Art + Auction, Art in America and many more.

 Learn more about me >>